shenjiaxing/shenjiaxing.github.io/_pages/rpgadmission.md

 ## Research Focus

 Our lab conducts cutting-edge research centered human dynamics.
+Research areas span from Human-centric Computing, Context-aware Computing, Mobile Computing, to Generative AI.

-Adaptive LLM frameworks with personality awareness for domain-specific applications
+Specially, the main focus of the lab are adaptive LLM frameworks with personality awareness for domain-specific applications.

 ## Admission Requirements for Sep 2026 Intake